AutoSecurityy/AutoSecurityy-Top-10-Vulnerabilities/README.md

 9|Unprotected Debug Interfaces (UART, JTAG, SWD, etc.)|Exposed or unprotected low-level interfaces allow direct access to bootloaders, file systems, and runtime memory.
 Many ECUs ship with debug access left enabled, enabling firmware dumping, memory tampering, and bypassing protections.
 10|No Logging, Monitoring, or Anomaly Detection|Vehicles typically lack runtime intrusion detection or event logging.
 This allows sophisticated attacks to run unnoticed, whether through internal message injection, unexpected firmware behavior, or OTA abuse.

-## About the Project
+## Do the Contributions
-As part of the AutoSecurityy community initiative, we are building a publicly available reference list inspired by the OWASP Top 10 — tailored specifically for automotive cybersecurity.

-This list aims to highlight the most commonly exploited and impactful vulnerabilities found across modern vehicle platforms, based on hands-on experience, practical testing, and community input.
 We believe that with your experience and domain knowledge, your input would be incredibly valuable in refining this effort.
-Contribute to the project by filling this form: https://forms.gle/cPXnAUQ3WBhmyZ14A
++ Contribute to the project by filling this form: https://forms.gle/cPXnAUQ3WBhmyZ14A